kedro-org/kedro/docs/source/deployment/airflow_astronomer.md

 ### Deployment process with Astro Airflow

-1. [Initialise an Airflow project with Astro](https://docs.astronomer.io/astro/cli/develop-project) in a new folder outside of Kedro project.
+1. [Initialise an Airflow project with Astro](https://docs.astronomer.io/astro/cli/develop-project) in a new folder outside of your Kedro project.
 Let's call it `kedro-airflow-spaceflights`

     ```shell
     cd ..